bartvanhoey/ConplementAGRepo/README.md

 1 Open a command prompt in folder ..\ConplementAGRepo and run command below

-abp new ConplementAG -u blazor
+  `abp new ConplementAG -u blazor`

-2 Rename the aspnet-core folder to your application name (ConplementAG)
+2 Rename the aspnet-core folder to ConplementAG

-4 There are unresolved dependencies.
+3 There are unresolved dependencies.
 Please execute the restore command to continue.
-  Click Restore
+(Click Restore)

-5 Required assets to build and debug are missing from 'ConplementAGRepo'.
+4 Required assets to build and debug are missing from 'ConplementAGRepo'.
 Add them?
-Click Yes
+(Click Yes)

-6 Open a command prompt in ConplementAG.DbMigrator -> dotnet run
+5 Open a command prompt in ConplementAG.DbMigrator -> dotnet run

-7 Open a command prompt in ConplementAG.HttpApi.Host -> dotnet run
+6 Open a command prompt in ConplementAG.HttpApi.Host -> dotnet run

-8 Open a command prompt in ConplementAG.Blazor -> dotnet run
+7 Open a command prompt in ConplementAG.Blazor -> dotnet run

-9 Stop API and Blazor project
+8 Stop API and Blazor project

-10 add, commit and push
+9 add, commit and push